refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useEditableTable.md

 };
 ```

 With this, when a user clicks on the edit button, `isEditing(lineId)` will turn `true` for the relevant line.
-This will also cause `<TextInput>` to show up on the line thats being edited.
-When the editing is finished, new value can be saved by clicking `<SaveButton>`.
+This will also cause `<TextInput>` to show up on the line that's being edited.
+When the editing is finished, a new value can be saved by clicking `<SaveButton>`.

 :::tip
 By giving the `<Table.Column>` component a unique `render` property, you can render the value in that column however you want.